A short guide to starting and running a street food business.

 Rule of Thumb: if you feel like you’re stifling each other after spending two hours together on a quiet Sunday afternoon then I’d give this particular venture a miss.
 It’ll all end in tears.
 And blood.

 It depends on what kind of street food business you are running.
 If you have a limited company like us, then yes, for the love of all that is cheesy get an accountant.
 You have better things to do with your time than paperwork.
 Check with a few, negotiate how much you are going to pay and then hand them your bookkeeping and watch the magic happen.

 If you are a sole trader the paperwork is all self-assessment and can be done online.
 I’d still recommend consulting someone in the know, as the fines can be quite hefty, but once you have done it for the first time it’s reasonably manageable.

-Have we missed anything?
-Ask us in the comments, and please spread the word with a share or read on…
+Questions?
+Ask us in the comments, and please do the right thing and mash a social button to show you care… or read on…